Writing a Recommendation for the Fulbright Grant

 Fulbright grants come in two basic flavors.
 “Full grants” are individual research or study grants based on candidates’ own proposals.
 For these, the candidate generally has to establish his/her own affiliation with a host institution, which can be a university, NGO, museum, think tank, etc. Many of our students apply for the other type of Fulbright: an English Teaching Assistantship (ETA).
 For these grants, the candidate’s main task is

 clear; the host country will place him/her as needed.

-Suggestions for effective recommendations
+Additional suggestions for effective recommendations